Container widgets are able to hold other widgets and take care of

 Below you will find an example to illustrate most of the

-abilities of the Table
+abilities of the Table widget class.

 You can find the following example as a python script under